MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/troubleshoot-upgrade-errors.md

 Run `kubelect get pdb -A`, check the **Allowed Disruption** value.
 It should be 1 or a greater number.
 For more information, see [Plan for availability using pod disruption budgets](/azure/aks/operator-best-practices-scheduler#plan-for-availability-using-pod-disruption-budgets).

-If **Allowed Disruption** value is 0, the node drain will fail during the upgrade process.
+If the **Allowed Disruption** value is 0, the node drain will fail during the upgrade process.

 ### Workaround